Ayanda-D/rabbitmq-message-persister/README.md

-This plugin should not be enabled at the same time as any other interceptors  that hook into the `basic.publish` process, such as the  `rabbitmq-routing-node-stamp` plugin.
+This plugin should not be enabled at the same time as any other interceptors  that hook into the `basic.publish` process, such as the `rabbitmq-message-timestamp` and `rabbitmq-routing-node-stamp` plugins.
 Enabling more than one interceptor that is registered to the `basic.publish` process will cause all AMQP 0-9-1 connections to fail when creating a new channel.

 ## LICENSE ##